 "And you owe that poor woman an apology, young man!"
 Stacy chastised her son.

 The boy nodded and continued his story.

-"I came in through the window and heard the man upstairs.
+"I came in through the same window and heard the man upstairs.
 I went into your bedroom and kneeled down in front of him, waiting for him to give me some candy.
 At first he looked scared, but then he looked mad.
 He said some bad words, the ones you told me I should never say.
-He raised his metal stick and was going to hit me with it.
+He then raised his metal stick and was going to hit me with it.
 I said, 'Belsnickel, I'm a good boy.
 You don't have to punish me.'
 Then I heard someone behind me say, 'Yes, Conner, you are a good boy, and you deserve to be rewarded.'
 I turned around, and there was the real Belsnickel!"

 Kelly was worried.
-Had the boy been so traumatized by the night's events that he now took refuge in a child-like fantasy fueled by his father's bedtime stories?
+Had the little boy been so traumatized by the night's events that he now took refuge in a child-like fantasy fueled by his father's bedtime stories?

 Conner pointed to his stained pajamas.